 Pretium submitted the "Brucejack Gold Mine MDMER Second Interpretive Report, July 2021" (ERM 2021) to Environment and Climate Change Canada (ECCC) on July 12, 2021.
-ECCC did not provide comments back to Pretium during 2021.
+ECCC provided comments and action items back to Pretium on January 20, 2022.
+These action items were addressed in the memo "Brucejack Mine MDMER - EEM Second Interpretive Report (Cycle 2) Addendum and Response to ECCC Comments" (ERM 2023b).

-No other monitoring required by the Decision Statement identified the need for adjustment to mitigation measures, thus there were no other relevant consultation requirements in 2021.
+No other monitoring required by the Decision Statement identified the need for adjustment to mitigation measures, thus there were no other relevant consultation requirements in 2022.